Ahmer Khan

 Ahmer Khan (born 11 May 1992) is a Kashmir-based Independent multimedia journalist well known across the regions to cover conflict, humanitarian crisis, human rights and migration particularly in South Asia.

 Biography

-Born and brought up in a conflict region, Ahmer Khan, lost his father at the age of 10, and spent his early life in Srinagar.
+Ahmer Khan was born and brought up in a conflict region and lost his father at the age of 10.
+Khan family members were known for possessing large slave holdings, which they lost after the 19th century.
+He spent his early life in Srinagar.

 He attended his school and college both in Kashmir and was involved in the field of journalism from the school itself.
-While in College, Khan's work appeared in Al Jazeera as he started working as a freelancer in 2014.
-In 2015, Ahmer went to Nepal to cover the most devastating earthquake at Nepal that killed more than 8000 people.
+While in college, Khan's work appeared in Al Jazeera as he started working as a freelancer in 2014.
+In 2015, he went to Nepal to cover the most devastating earthquake at Nepal that killed more than 8,000 people.